Key Takeaways:

 College Park, Maryland

 The core mission of the Sea Grant program at the University of Maryland, College Park, is to foster innovative scientific inquiry and research relating to the Chesapeake Bay.
 To do this, the program funds research projects throughout the state of Maryland.
-Recent projects have included studying the abundance and variety of microplastics in surface waters, sediments, and oysters; assessing the effectiveness of the Anacostia River Tunnel in the reduction of eutrophication; and characterizing genomic diversity of wild and planted oyster populations in the Chesapeake Bay.
+Recent projects have included studying the abundance and variety of microplastics in surface waters, sediments, and oysters; assessing the effectiveness of the Anacostia River Tunnel in the reduction of eutrophication; and characterizing the genomic diversity of wild and planted oyster populations in the Chesapeake Bay.
 Maryland’s program also publishes a quarterly scientific journal called Chesapeake Quarterly.

 University of Michigan